seemayerpeter/technical-assessment-ui/README.md

 6. Add an input field where the user is able to filter the target assets by the `name` and `status` property.
 7. Above the input field, add some nice statistics calculated by all target assets. e.g. Total of CPUs.
 8. Add a target asset details page.
 This page is accessible by the route `/dashboard/assets/{:id}`.
 List all information in a meaningful way.
 You might have noticed, the target assets are bound together in a hierarchical order via their `parentId` property.
 Use the `parentId` information to show the `name` of the parent target asset and create a hyperlink to get to the next target asset.

+# UI Repository Notes

+During the setup and development of the UI repository, certain adjustments were necessary:

+- The original `package.lock.json` file was deleted as it was attempting to fetch packages from Swisscom's internal repositories.
+- Node.js version 16.10.0 was used for this project.
+- Angular Material was incorporated as a simple UI library for added functionality and aesthetics.

+For running the UI application, the following steps should be sufficient:

+1. Install necessary dependencies via `npm install`.
+2. Serve the application using `ng serve`.

+The unit tests in this project utilize Jest.
+To execute these tests, use the following command: `npm run test`.